JFuellem/RNBO-FMOD-Wrapper/README.md

   If the plugin is added to an event as an effect, it automatically turns into a 3D event (even without a spatialiser).
 For instrument plugins, you must add a spatialiser to preview the effect in FMDO Studio.

 5. Export it as a C++ Source Code by choosing the RNBOExportDir as Output Directory.
+If you haven't specified a name, you can set one here as Classname.
 No other modifications are needed.

 ## Build Instructions